planet-lia/lia-docs/content/examples/basic-unit-communication.md

 ## Code

 Below is the code for this example.

-In order to keep the things clean we didn't include the full code of the basic bot.
+⚠️ To keep the example clean we didn't include the whole code for the bot.
-It is your job to join everything together.
+In order to use this code you need to paste it to an appropriate location in your bot implementation.

 {{< multilang >}}